Avoid copyright concerns by minimizing the amount of copyrighted works you use and copy:

 Barnes and Noble @ VCU partners with XanEdu to help faculty create print and digital course packs.
 There is no cost for faculty to use XanEdu.
 XanEdu also helps faculty license permissions for copyrighted materials.
 Instead of asking students to purchase an entire book, faculty may be able to get permission to use only the relevant chapters in a course pack, lowering the total cost for students.
 Learn more from XanEdu's website:

-Face-to-face instruction exceptions (17 U.S. Code § 110(1)) allow the performance and display of copyrighted works without permission when all of the following requirements are met:
+Face-to-face instruction exceptions (17 U.S. Code § 110(1)) allow the performance and display of copyrighted works (such as performances of musical works or displays of videos/images) without permission when all of the following requirements are met:

 This exception does not apply to making or distributing copies of copyrighted works.
 When making or distributing copies, instructors must rely on fair use or seek permission from copyright holders.